-Seeking non-smoking, mature, responsible, independent lesbian-friendly woman (lesbian strongly preferred) for a friendly house share within the Ecovillage at Ithaca’s third neighborhood “TREE”, a cohousing community.
+Seeking non-smoking, mature, responsible, independent lesbian-friendly woman for a friendly house share within the Ecovillage at Ithaca’s third neighborhood “TREE”, a cohousing community.
 Mature communication and financial stability are a must.

-$765/month rent includes high speed Internet, parking space, laundry and ALL utilities.
+$725/month rent includes high speed Internet, parking space, laundry and ALL utilities.
 In addition, all residents commit 2 hours/week toward upkeep of the community (see below).
-Space is available mid-June.
+Space is available now (last updated August 2017).

 I am a Latina lesbian in my mid-50s.
 I love the beauty, the ponds and trails, and living in this friendly environment.
 When I’m home from my busy job, I enjoy participating in occasional community activities, connecting with friends and family, as well as quiet “down” time.
 I enjoy cooking, writing and am a musician.
 I’m a respectful housemate.
 I like to share upkeep of a reasonably clean home.